servirtium/demo-dotnet-climate-tck/README.md

 * For contrast, direct tests against the climate service (no Servirtium): [Servirtium.Demo/ClimateApiTests.cs](https://github.com/servirtium/demo-dotnet-climate-tck/blob/master/Servirtium.Demo/ClimateApiTests.cs)

 For your own use of Servirtium, you'd do something like the record and playback tests.

+## Requirements

+.NET Core 3.1 or above

+### Mac OS

+MacOS requires the mono GDI plus implentation installed to run the PlanetAPI tests, this can be installed via brew:

+`brew install mono-libgdiplus`